matteo14c/HaploCoV/README.md

 `head -n 4553984 HaploCoVformattedData.txt | tail -n 865536 > myIntervalOfTime`

-We use head to extract the first 4553984 lines in the file, which contain all the data up to 2022-02-24 (our end-date).
-Subsequently we use tail to grab only the 865536 lines that correspond with the offset between our start and end date.
+We use `head` to extract the first 4553984 lines in the file, which contain all the data up to 2022-02-24 (our end-date).
+Subsequently we use  `tail` to  grab only the 865536 lines that correspond with the offset between our start and end date.

 The procedure described above requires some confidence with the unix shell, if you prefer a more streamlined solution you can (again) use subset.pl.
 The equivalent command should be something like:

  `perl subset.pl --infile HaploCoV_formattedMetadata --startD 2021-12-24 --endD 2022-02-24 --outfile myIntervalOfTime`

-### Can I combine #1,#2 and 3?
+### #4 Can I combine #1,#2 and #3?

 Yes of course.
 Suppose that you want to analyse: